 This year I am keeping it simple and would like to do more Charlotte Mason style of narration and notebooking for our extra subjects of science and history.
 Check out Jodie Mockabee’s great Notebooking Manual on everything you need to know about notebooking.

 We are doing US History with the American Girl series this year and we are SO excited!
 This will also be part science as well.
-We will be learning about the first 8 Historical American Girls (one per month) using the guides from Fieldsofdaisies.com.
+We will be learning about the first 8 Historical American Girls (one per month) using the my study guides you can find HERE.
 For each girl we will be reading about the time period they lived in with these “Welcome To” books as well as reading their story books, hand crafts, recipes, field trips, and more.
-We will focus on 2 major historical events or people during each time period, as well as 2 science subjects such as an animal or new invention.
 My younger ones might join in with some of the activities, but this is mostly for my 2nd grader (I don’t use a history curriculum for Kindergarten.)

--Social Studies: Me On the Map Unit (COMING SOON!) 🎉
+-Social Studies: Me On the Map Study Guide

 My youngest will be 3 this summer and always wants his own “schoolwork” too, so he will be starting early preschool this fall with my Letter A Week style curriculum.
 We focus on one letter per week and I will have him do some simple letter activities while I do lessons with the bigger kids to keep him busy and make him feel like he has his own work.
 I’m sure he will also join in our nature/science studies too.